stellar-deprecated/docs/guides/compliance-protocol.md

 **6) BankSender does AML checks on the receiver (Bogart)**

-Once BankSender has been given the `dest_info` from BankReceiver, BankSender does the sanction check using the AML info of Bogart.
+Once BankSender has been given the `dest_info` from BankReceiver, BankSender does the sanction check using Bogart's AML info.
 If the AML/KYC check passes, BankSender signs and submits the transaction to the Stellar network.

 **7) BankReceiver handles the incoming payment.**

-- It checks the transaction hash against a cache it has or redoes the sanction check on the sender (it's up to the receiving FI to implement any caching for performance).
+- BankReceiver checks the transaction hash against a cache it has or redoes the sanction check on the sender (it's up to the receiving FI to implement any caching for performance).
-- It credits Bogart's account with the amount sent or sends the transaction back.
+- BankReceiver credits Bogart's account with the amount sent or sends the transaction back.

 ## Testing Your Auth Server